This post may contain affiliate links. Please see my advertiser disclosure for more details.

 We booked site B35 (you’re allowed to book specific spots) because it was close to the beach, as well as appearing to be a relatively close distance to the restrooms.

-It took us quite a while to get everything set up at the campsite, mostly because it was SO windy.
-Our tent was becoming like a giant sail in the wind as we tried to set it up.
+It took us quite a while to set up our campsite, mostly because of the windy weather Our tent was like a giant sail in the wind as we set it up.
 Luckily we had done some research in advance and brought stakes that work well in sand, and Ken learned how to make “guylines” to make the tent even more stable in the wind and sand.
 (More on that later)

-But we eventually got everything set up, then we took some time to explore the area.
+But we eventually set everything up, then explored the area.

-Okay, let’s walk through how the campsite was set up.
+Okay, let’s walk through the campsite setup.
 From all the maps and images of Assateague State Park, I was not sure if our campsite would have an actual VIEW of the water.
 Well, the answer was no. You could actually HEAR the water and the waves crashing, but the sand dunes blocked the view of the water.
 That was pretty much what I was expecting.

 Our campsite was very close to the path to the water.
 (Most of the dunes are roped off and you can’t walk across them, so access is limited to the dedicated path.)

-For context, this photo was taken while we were standing on the path to the water.
+For context, this I took this photo while standing on the path to the water.
 The car you see in the image is our campsite.
 So beach access was still very close, even though we didn’t have a direct view of the beach.

 And the path does, in fact, lead directly to the ocean!